rizac/sdaas/sdaas/core/models/README.md

 ## Backward incompatibility

-It might happen that **dumped models are backward incompatible**.
+It might happen that [saved models](https://scikit-learn.org/stable/modules/model_persistence.html) **are backward incompatible**.

 You should regularly install the latest version of `sklearn` and then run tests to see if everything is ok.
 If not, create a new model (see below) and move the current outdated one into its folder with the version compatibility, e.g. `sklearn<=0.22.1`

 ### Changelog

 - `sklearn=0.22`: Refactored private modules, backward incompatible: dumped models with v<0.22 can not be loaded: https://scikit-learn.org/stable/whats_new/v0.22.html#clear-definition-of-the-public-api |
 - `sklearn=0.24.2`: Changed `ExtraTreeRegressor`, dumped models are loaded but with `UserWarning: Trying to unpickle estimator ExtraTreeRegressor from version 0.24.1 when using version 0.24.2.
 This might lead to breaking code or invalid results.
 Use at your own risk.`